Siftah/get_iplayer/installation.md

     `$ sudo zypper install get_iplayer`

-4. Install suggested package for full MP3 tagging:

-    `$ sudo zypper install perl-MP3-Tag`

-5. Optionally install packages for secure email (SSL only)
+4. Install components not installed with get_iplayer package:

-    `$ sudo zypper install perl-Net-SMTP-SSL perl-Authen-SASL`
+    `$ sudo zypper install perl-MP3-Tag perl-Net-SMTP-SSL perl-Authen-SASL`

-6. The official openSUSE repositories do not provide packages for AtomicParsley, nor do they provide packaged Perl modules to support TLS secure email.
+5. The official openSUSE repositories do not provide packages for AtomicParsley, nor do they provide packaged Perl modules to support TLS secure email.
 You can find third-party packages supplied through the openSUSE Build Service:

     <http://software.opensuse.org/package/AtomicParsley>